gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 equator than far from it) are considered justified if they make predictions that agree with observed reality.

+> The sciences do not try to explain, they hardly even try to interpret,
+> they mainly make models.
+By a model is meant a mathematical construct
+> which, with the addition of certain verbal interpretations, describes
+> observed phenomena.
+The justification of such a mathematical construct
+> is solely and precisely that it is expected to work - that is correctly
+> to describe phenomena from a reasonably wide area.
+Furthermore, it must
+> satisfy certain esthetic criteria - that is, in relation to how much it
+> describes, it must be rather simple.
+>
+> John Von Neumann

 > The electron is a theory we use; it is so useful in understanding the way nature works that we can almost call it real.